 According to a Nielsen survey, 92% of consumers trust recommendations from friends and family more than advertisements, proving the value of word-of-mouth marketing.

 The benefits of word-of-mouth marketing are huge.
 When people talk positively about your product or brand, you might consider you’re on the right track to developing a brand name for your business.

-Word of mouth marketing is the quickest and most reliable kind of marketing, and it is more beneficial than other marketing methods.
+Word-of-mouth marketing is the quickest and most reliable kind of marketing and is more beneficial than other marketing methods.
 That’s why here we are sharing the five benefits of word-of-mouth marketing.

 Later in this article, we will also share a few word-of-mouth marketing examples.

 Word-of-mouth marketing is a free promotion means of spreading product and service information.
 While most forms of marketing, such as print and TV or radio, involve an out-of-pocket investment, word-of-mouth marketing does not.